 Common signs of illness include slower movements or generally less activity.

-You may also notice that your pet is eating less or drinking less.
+You may also notice guinea pig not eating, eating less or drinking less.

 An unusual discharge in any part of the body should be looked into.

 Diarrhea is not common, but should be taken seriously when you see it in your pet.